 These duties include facilitating professional development opportunities, serving on course review teams, providing mentorship for online instructors, and representing the School or Academic Department in related faculty meetings.

-All coordinators would report to the chair of the ATC and would work directly with the Assistant Provost of Online Learning.
+All coordinators would report to the chair of the ATC and would work directly with the Assistant Vice Provost of Online Learning.

 The eLearning Coordinator ideally holds the position for a minimum of 3 years.
 Participation is required during Fall and Spring terms with the option to serve the full Summer term.
 Coordinator duties may be reviewed annually.
 Elearning Coordinators will receive 3-6 credit hours of reassigned time as compensation for their work.